frctl/fractal.build/docs/guide/09-collections/01-index.md

 ## Ordering collections

-A collection can be given an order by which to sort it with regards to it's siblings.
+A collection can be given an order by which to sort it with regards to its siblings.
 This can be done by using the `order` property in the collection's configuration file, or it can be done by prefixing the collection directory name with a **two-digit number** (with leading zero, if required) **followed by a hyphen**.
 For example:

 ```tree
 ├── components